tauri-apps/tauri-docs/docs/distribution/windows.md

 - Compiling an installer for each language in a list

 To compile an installer targeting a list of languages, use an array.
-An specific installer for each language will be created, with the language key as a suffix:
+A specific installer for each language will be created, with the language key as a suffix:

 ```json
 {